 Lastly, the white dominated leadership of the non-profit sector has a general belief that the methodologies the are developed out of the bodies of work produced by people of color are inferior.
 Often the typically less effective methodologies that are produced by white institutions are elevated as the standard for their industries which crowds out and marginalizes Black people who are building programs and institutions that are built on community based Africana/Black methodologies.
 This reinforces a dynamic of dependency between Black grassroots organizations and the white non-profit sector.

 These problems are pervasive and require intentional structural changes that can reverse this dynamic of white supremacy.
-Our CEO, Adam Jackson, serving as co-chair of the Children and Youth Fund Task Force provided an excellent opportunity for us to take our criticism of the non-profit sector and operationalize an alternative.
+Serving as co-chair of the Children and Youth Fund Task Force provided an excellent opportunity for us to take our criticism of the non-profit sector and operationalize an alternative.

 Our model for developing an intermediary that would manage the money has features that provide meaningful redress to the some of the problems stated earlier.We were intentional about how we should define expertise.
 In the recommendations we made it clear that we didn’t just want traditional non-profit professionals and leaders in the corporate sector to be the people who are making the majority of the decisions about the allocation of resources.

 We provided the following language that help to guide who will serve in decision making capacities:

 - A person with extensive experience working with people in the communities that we want to serve.
 Not just people who work for an organization that delivers a service or a program, but who themselves has an extensive track record at providing a specific services to community.

 - Someone who has a particular kind of training from an institution that has an explicit grounding and expertise in racial equity, and/or culturally informed methodology.

 - Individuals with substantial connections to and experience working with Black-led/POC- led organizations, particularly whose leadership comes from the community that it serves.